All Episodes

 Nobody asked for their phones, their text messages.

-Uh nobody brought in the sergeant of arms or any of these other people, and and the committee never played.
+Nobody brought in the sergeant of arms or any of these other people.

-Many of you will peacefully patriotically go to the Capitol so your voices will be heard.
+Many of you will peacefully, patriotically go to the Capitol so your voices will be heard.

-And one other thing, this whole big lie that Donald Trump tried to commandeer the vehicle he was being driven in that day.
+And one other thing, this whole big lie that Donald Trump tried to commandeer the vehicle he was being driven in that day, well, that was negated by the actual driver.

 But instead of using the driver whose testimony they had, they used a hearsay witness.